 Public Health Resources

-SF State follows Cal/OSHA and the Centers for Disease Control for public health guidelines:
+Please note that SF State follows California Occupational Safety and Health Administration (Cal/OSHA) and Centers for Disease Control (CDC) for public health guidelines.

 Centers for Disease Control and Prevention (CDC) is a U.S. federal government agency whose mission is to protect the U.S. from healthy, safety, and security threats.
 The CDC increases the health security of our nation by conducting critical science, providing health information and working with state health departments and other organizations throughout the country and the world to prevent and control diseases.